-- staff salaries and on-costs which can be directly attributed to the provision of legal services and assessments of applications for legal services.
+- staff salaries and on-costs which can be directly attributed to the provision of legal services and assessments of applications for legal services

 - operating and administration expenses directly related to the delivery of legal services and assessment of applications for the provision of legal services, such as:

 - o telephones

 - rent and outgoings

-- o computer/IT/website/software
+- computer/IT/website/software

 - o insurance

-- o utilities
+- utilities

-- o postage
+- postage

-- o stationery and printing
+- stationery and printing

-- accounting and auditing
+- o accounting and auditing

 - travel/accommodation costs

-- motor vehicle purchase or lease.
+- motor vehicle purchase or lease

-- covering the legal costs in running a case in the AAT in the identified service area as per the Grant Agreement.
+- o Auslan interpreting services.
+For translating interpreting services refer to item 8.9

-- covering the legal costs involved in reviewing and providing advice on IER recommendations.
+- covering the legal costs in running a case in the ART in the identified service area as per the Grant Agreement.